Share this publication

 Getting to Anguilla is very easy!
 Most guests choose to fly to St. Maarten – SXM Princess Juliana International Airport, and then arrive in Anguilla via sea-shuttle, ferry or air transfer.
 This is actually the easiest and most direct way to get there.
-While Anguilla has an airport AXA its more expensive to fly their directly and the ferry only takes 20 minutes, which is faster than waiting at airport.
+While Anguilla has an airport AXA it is more expensive to fly there directly and the ferry only takes 20 minutes, which is faster than waiting at airport.

 Several US cities have a direct flight to St. Maarten and there are even direct flights to SXM from Paris and Amsterdam.
 The only places with direct flights to Anguilla are from Puerto Rico, St Barts and St. Maarten.
 The flight from St. Maarten to Anguilla only takes 10 minutes, leaves 3 times a day and costs about $100.
 While it isn’t the quickest or most convenient way, it will certainly offer some breathtaking views!

 This is a hard question to answer because in Anguilla there is no good side or bad side to the island!
 It just depends on what you are looking for from your vacation.
 The West End is the more resort-like part of the island.